Special Cases Committee (Senate)

 - In cases of academic misconduct to consider, where required, recommendations from Boards of Studies or Graduate Schools Boards.

-- To consider appeals by students against decisions of Boards of Studies, Boards of Examiners, Departmental Mitigating Circumstances Committees or decisions taken by Chair's action by the Chair or their nominee, affecting students' academic progress.
+- To consider appeals by students against decisions of Boards of Studies, Boards of Examiners, Departmental Exceptional Circumstances Committees or decisions taken by Chair's action by the Chair or their nominee, affecting students' academic progress.

 - To decide any other special cases referred to the Committee by Boards of Studies, Graduate Schools Boards, Standing Committee on Assessment, or by Senate.

 - To monitor and review statistical information on the cases within the Committee's purview, and to report annually to Senate.